gemini-hlsw/seqexec/modules/seqexec/web/README.md

 * Launch the backend on the background
 * Pack the client going through scala.js and webpack
-* Raise webpack-dev-server with a proxy to the backend
+* Launch webpack-dev-server with a proxy to the backend

 Now you can open the client at